VirtusLab/scala-cli/website/docs/commands/basics.md

 ## Scala CLI version

-`scala-cli` can also run another Scala CLI version, which can be helpful to test unreleased yet Scala CLI functionality.
+`scala-cli` can also run another Scala CLI version, which can be helpful to test unreleased Scala CLI functionalities.
 :::warning
 Running another Scala CLI version might be slower because it uses JVM-based Scala CLI launcher.
 :::